sashedherj/ScalaL/README.md

-# ScalaL
+# Scala-Learning
-Topics of Sala
+Topics of Sacla